sqlxpert/lights-off-aws/README.md

 Language remains much easier than configuring Terraform to deploy identical resources in multiple AWS accounts.
-The [Multi-Account, Multi-Region (CloudFormation StackSet)](#multi-account-multi-region-cloudformation-stackset) installation instructions explain how, in Step&nbsp;4.
+The [Multi-Account, Multi-Region (CloudFormation StackSet)](#multi-account-multi-region-cloudformation-stackset) installation instructions include the option to do this using a Terraform module, in Step&nbsp;4.
+This is the `//terraform-multi` module.

 ### Least-Privilege Installation